transmission/transmission/docs/Editing-Configuration-Files.md

  * **pex-enabled:** Boolean (default = true) Enable [Peer Exchange (PEX)](https://en.wikipedia.org/wiki/Peer_exchange).
  * **pidfile:** String Path to file in which daemon PID will be stored (_transmission-daemon only_)
  * **scrape-paused-torrents-enabled:** Boolean (default = true)
  * **script-torrent-added-enabled:** Boolean (default = false) Run a script when a torrent is added to Transmission.
-Environmental variables are passed in as detailed on the [Scripts](./Scripts.md) page
+Environmental variables are passed in as detailed on the [Scripts](./Scripts.md) page.
  * **script-torrent-added-filename:** String (default = "") Path to script.
  * **script-torrent-done-enabled:** Boolean (default = false) Run a script when a torrent is done downloading.
 Environmental variables are passed in as detailed on the [Scripts](./Scripts.md) page.
  * **script-torrent-done-filename:** String (default = "") Path to script.